zero64801/koboldcpp-rocm/README.md

 - You can also run it using the command line.
 For info, please check `koboldcpp.exe --help`

 ## Linux Usage (Precompiled Binary, Recommended)
-On modern Linux systems, you should download the `koboldcpp-linux-x64-cuda1150` prebuilt PyInstaller binary on the **[releases page](https://github.com/LostRuins/koboldcpp/releases/latest)**.
+On modern Linux systems, you should download the `koboldcpp-linux-x64-cuda1150` prebuilt PyInstaller binary for greatest compatibility on the **[releases page](https://github.com/LostRuins/koboldcpp/releases/latest)**.
 Simply download and run the binary (You may have to `chmod +x` it first).
+If you have a newer device, you can also try the `koboldcpp-linux-x64-cuda1210` instead for better speeds.

 Alternatively, you can also install koboldcpp to the current directory by running the following terminal command:
 ```